gohls/personal-website/client/src/components/Projects/projectDetails/stedsCTF.md

-Author: **Simon Gohl, Josh L., Rubin R., Jonah T.**
+Creators and hosted by: **Simon Gohl, Josh L., Rubin R., Jonah T.**
 Repo Link: [https://bitbucket.org/stedsctf](https://bitbucket.org/%7B392821ab-8307-4a6d-a6c6-f24bb3cd7c4e%7D/)

-## Welcome
+## Promotion

-Thank you for participating in stedsCTF#1.
-This repo holds the source code for most challenges.
-If you have any questions about how the challenges were built or about anything else, please ask in the slack or talk to us on campus.

-Cheers
+We are not talking about the outdoor game.
+This Capture the Flag (CTF) is a competition in computer science.
+More specifically, CTF events involve solving challenges such as in programming, cryptography, web, recon, and many more.
+Solving a challenge == capturing a flag.
+Flags == points.
+The team with the most points in the end wins or the team that solves all challenges first - unlikely MUAHAHHA >:)

 ## Challenges

-• Bash
-• Crypto
-• Forensics
-• Misc
-• Networking
-• Trivia
-• Web
-• Whiteboard
+Bash • Crypto • Forensics • Misc • Networking • Trivia • Web • Whiteboard

 ### Example: crypto1